Zokka-Dev/zokka-compiler/README.md

         {
             "original-package-name": "elm/core",
             "original-package-version": "1.0.5",
-            "override-package-name": "zelm/elm-janitor-core",
+            "override-package-name": "elm-janitor/core",
             "override-package-version": "1.0.0"
         }
     ]
 }
 ```

+**REMINDER: there is currently a bug [https://github.com/changlinli/zelm-compiler/issues/2](https://github.com/changlinli/zelm-compiler/issues/2) that means if you make any changes to `$ELM_HOME/0.19.1/zelm/custom-package-repository-config.json` you will need to manually delete `$ELM_HOME/0.19.1/zelm-cache/zelm-registries.dat`.
+This should be fixed quite soon.**

 Note that in this case, as long as your `elm.json` and
 `custom-package-repository-config.json` agree on the overriding package name and
 version, you can call the package name and version whatever you want (so e.g.
-instead of `zelm/elm-janitor-core`, you could've called it `zelm/some-package`
+instead of `elm-janitor/core`, you could've called it `some-author/some-package`
 with version `5.3.1`).
-For packages with kernel code you will need to give it
-the `zelm` author so that the Elm compiler is willing to compile it.
-If it
-does not have kernel code, you can list the author as whatever you'd like.

 However, **you should always give the overriding package a name that is
 different from the original package, either by giving it a different author or a